 We achieve artistic excellence while maintaining fiscal responsibility.
 Each season must be both artistically and financially sound.

-Since 1926, the magnificent 5th Avenue Theatre has captivated audiences with outstanding performances of all types.
+Unique in its Chinese-inspired design, this exquisite theater opened in 1926 as a venue for vaudeville and film.
 In the early days, people eagerly lined up for first-class vaudeville shows, featuring the top touring entertainers of the day.
 The Theatre later transformed itself into a popular movie palace.
 In the late 1970s, The 5th Avenue Theatre fell on hard times, but was saved from a wrecking ball by a visionary group of businesses and community leaders.
+In 1980, the non-profit 5th Avenue Theatre began producing and presenting top-quality live musical theater.

-Today, audiences come to The 5th Avenue Theatre to see the latest touring offerings from New York, along with locally produced, world premieres of exciting new musicals and expertly mounted productions of both contemporary and Golden Age of Broadway hits.
-Under the leadership of Executive Producer and Artistic Director David Armstrong, Managing Director Bernadine Griffin and Producing Director Bill Berry, The 5th Avenue Theatre attracts an annual attendance of more than 250,000 patrons and ranks among the nation’s largest and most respected theater companies.
+Today, under the leadership of Executive Producer and Artistic Director David Armstrong, Managing Director Bernadine C. Griffin and Producing Artistic Director Bill Berry, The 5th Avenue Theatre attracts an annual attendance of more than 300,000 and ranks among the nation’s largest and most respected musical theater companies.

-In addition to its main stage productions, The 5th Avenue Theatre is also committed to encouraging the next generation of theatergoers through its extensive Educational Outreach Programs which include: The Adventure Musical Theatre Touring Company, The 5th Avenue High School Musical Theatre Awards, Show Talks, Spotlight Nights, and a host of classes workshops, and special events.
-For more information about the Theatre, its season and its programs, please visit www.5thavenue.org.
+In addition to its main stage productions, The 5th Avenue Theatre is also committed to encouraging the next generation of theatergoers through its extensive educational outreach program that serves more than 74,000 each year through programs including The Adventure Musical Theatre Touring Company, The 5th Avenue Awards Honoring High School Musical Theater and the Rising Star Project.
+For adults, The 5th offers free-to-the-public events such as the popular Spotlight Night series, and pre-performance Show Talks with Albert Evans.

 When The 5th Avenue Theatre was forced to close its doors in 1978, 43 local companies and community leaders joined forces to save the glorious, historical building.
 In 1979, this visionary group formed the non-profit 5th Avenue Theatre Association, and raised $2.6 million for renovations.